Congrats, we serve your area!

+You’re probably asking yourself, “What do water filters remove?”
 Water filters efficiently remove dozens of contaminants.
 Water contaminants consist of a broad range of categories.
-The effects can be as minor as poor-tasting water but may cause severe health issues over time.
+The effects can be as minor as poor-tasting water, but may cause severe health issues over time.
 Defining “contaminant” falls under the jurisdiction of the Safe Water Drinking Act, which states that any “physical, chemical, biological or radiological substance” is deemed as such.

-To define the contaminants in water according to the SWDA definition further, let’s go over one example of each (keep in mind, I am listing just one representative sample for a deeper understanding; there are several elements in each group).
+To further define the contaminants in water according to the SWDA definition, let’s go over one example of each (keep in mind, I am listing just one representative sample for a deeper understanding; there are several elements in each group).

 Thankfully, water filtration can remove the majority of these unwanted contaminants in our drinking water.
 The best water filters use activated carbon technology and are easily installed on your faucet, your refrigerator, or freestanding water coolers.

-There are hundreds of physical, chemical, biological, and radiological elements removed by water filters including lead, chlorine, bacteria, calcium, minerals, salt, and carcinogens.
+There are hundreds of physical, chemical, biological, and radiological elements removed by water filters, including lead, chlorine, bacteria, calcium, minerals, salt, and carcinogens.
+Most drinking water purification methods look to remove the majority of those contaminants.
 That is not anywhere near a complete list; however, five contaminants in particular play a significant role in the quality of your water.

 Chlorine is widely used as an effective sanitation agent.
-It works great but often leaves behind an unpleasant taste and smell.
+While it works great, it often leaves behind an unpleasant taste and smell.
 Chlorine has also been shown to increase cancer risks by as much as 93%.
 Chlorine alone is not the whole problem; it is the combination of chlorine with other compounds in our water.
 We all know that mixing chemicals is a bad idea; drinking them is even worse.
 Chlorine can also cause stomach issues by eliminating beneficial bacteria and precipitating a weakened immune system.